Xlenity00/Best-School-bookmark-hacks-almost-every-app-/README.md

 # Download at google drive (https://drive.google.com/file/d/1qSHfrt6AgM-T0jVTpLF6w8xR9FiooxhL/view?usp=drive_link)

 <img width="960" alt="2025-01-21" src="https://github.com/user-attachments/assets/1f98de62-06cc-47c6-9bce-eaa666c0c5e5" />
-# !also if you cant access file at school try your mobile 5g or at home!
+# also if you cant access file at school try your mobile 5g or at home

 # Open your bookmarks
 At the top right, select More More and then (Bookmarks and lists > Bookmark manager.)